 - Create a Cloud Storage bucket or identify an existing bucket that you want to use to transfer files.

 - From your workstation, upload files to the bucket.

 - On your VM, download files from the bucket.

 If you need to transfer files in the other direction, reverse the process.
 Upload the files from your VM, and then download those files to your workstation.

 Desktop RDP clients let you connect local devices and resources, including local drives, from your workstation to the Windows Server instance that you connect to.
 This makes your local workstation file system available as a remote resource while you are connected over RDP.
 Note that this is not available if you use the Cloud Console with the Chrome RDP extension.

 For example, on a Windows Server 2016 workstation:

 - Open Remote Desktop Connection.

 - Under Local devices and resources, click More.

-- Select the Drives checkbox.
+- Connect to the VM.
 When you open a connection to a remote instance, the local drives that you selected are available through Windows Explorer.